paulfisher53/msbasic/README.md

 ## Ben Eater 6502

-New WOZMON test program (note the change of address for ECHO from FFEF to FF03):
+New WOZMON test program (note the change of address for ECHO from FFEF to FEF9):

 ```
-0:A9 00 AA 20 03 FF E8 8A 4C 02 00
+0:A9 00 AA 20 F9 FE E8 8A 4C 02 00
+0.A
+R
 ```

 To enter BASIC from WOZMON, type: